j-fu/vtkfig/doc/vtkminimal.md

  -DModule_vtkInteractionStyle:BOOL=ON
 ````

-- This script assumes working in a subdirectory `build` of the to level directory of the vtk source tree (otherwise, replace the `..` accordingly).
+- This script assumes working in a subdirectory named e.g. `build` of the top level directory of the vtk source tree (otherwise, replace the `..` accordingly).
-- It uses `ninja` instead of `make` which performs much faster parallel build.
+- It uses `ninja` instead of `make` which performs a much faster parallel build.
 After configuring just invoke `ninja && ninja install`.
 - Install prefix is `$HOME/local`, this can be changed to any other directory on the `CMAKE_PREFIX_PATH` where the vtkfig `CMakeListe.txt` can find stuff.
 - Build no shared libraries, this helps to link everything into one `libvtkfig.so`.
 Just change this setting if you feel it is inconvenient (this setting also responsible for the -fPIC linker flags).
-- We try to use system libraries for png  etc. Usually, these libraries are available, ans using them may avoid some transient linking clashes.
+- We try to use system libraries for png  etc. Usually, these libraries are available, and using them may avoid some transient linking clashes.
 - All the other stuff is just the heuristic selection of a subset of vtk which keeps vtkfig working.
-Fear not, this are still >1700 sources.
+Fear not, it is still >1700 source files large.